Itaysim7/Graphs/README.md

-This repository represents a graph some algorithms that can be done on it, and a GUI class that can draws the graph and its algorithms.
+This repository represents a graph and some algorithms that can be done on it, and a GUI class that can draws the graph and its algorithms.

 nodeData represents a vertex in the graph. it has those variables: